rememberSoftwares/yacana/README.md

 # Why choose Yacana over other frameworks?

 Yacana was built to make local LLMs great!
 It won't work with chatGPT, and we don't intend to make it.
 An important part of the future lies in local open source models.
 Many companies cannot afford paid subscriptions to proprietary models or won't for privacy issues.
 Also, agentic frameworks tend to cost way more than simple chat, generating cloud bills that could ruin a business.
 But why pay for AI when you can have it for only a fraction of the cost hosted on a single GPU machine or the device itself?
-This is where Yacana can help you harness the power of LLMs whatever the size and achieve production grade results.
+This is where Yacana can help you harness the power of LLMs whatever the size and achieve production-grade results.

 > What other good frameworks are out there?
 * **CrewAI** is very simple to use but is terrible when dealing with local models.
 This is because most of the heavy lifting is left to the LLM and if chatGPT or any other proprietary frontier models can deal with complex prompting, local LLMs cannot.
 Can we expect the same performance from 8 Billion parameters proprietary models with over 1000 Billion parameters? it's impossible.
 That's why CrewAI doesn't do well with local LLMs and also.
 This means that it cannot call tools!
 And calling tool is the most useful functionality a framework should offer.

 ➡️**Why would Yacana be better suited ?** We loved how easy creating agents in CrewAI was.
 So when building Yacana it was clear to us that it needed the same level of simplicity.
 Learning to program with Yacana is very easy and only takes a few minutes.
 Also, the tool-calling feature was of paramount importance.
-That's why we worked on making Yacana's tool calling ability so good that even tiny LLMs like Phi can call tools with almost a 100% chance of success.
+That's why we worked on making Yacana's tool-calling ability so good that even tiny LLMs like Phi can call tools with almost a 100% chance of success.

 * **LangGraph** is one of the best tools of 2024 to work with local models.
 It allows to creation of complex workflows that guide the LLM along a specific route to achieve a specific result.
 The problem with langGraph is its learning curve that is far above many developers and the spotty documentation doesn't help.
 It does allow tool calling but only with models that support function calling natively.
 Learning LangGraph has a one in three chance to give you a burnout.
 Also, the graph definition, besides being a great conceptual idea, is poorly implemented (IMHO) and the fact that they introduced a web UI to control the framework seems like an admission of failure (even though the UI looks great).
 But as a developer, I don't want to rely on yet another tool.

 ➡️**Why would Yacana be better suited?** The LangGraph nodes system that guides LLMs in a graph is great and is the reason why it succeeds with local LLMs.
 Knowing this we build Yacana with the same concept.
 But instead of having a complex graph system Yacana provides a classic programming interface in Python that can be leveraged by any developers regardless of their level of expertise.
 No burnouts here.
 So, Yacana provides its own way to chain Tasks and achieve a computable result in the end that can be used in classic programming products.
-This makes Yacana a production ready tool that can be easily integrated with any software.
+This makes Yacana a production-ready tool that can be easily integrated with any software.

 **In summary...** Yacana took the simplicity of CrewAI, and its capability to have multi-agent chats but followed the LangGraph principle of guidance using a dedicated Task system that guarantees a computable result at the end of the workflow.
 Also, Yacana is the only Framework proposing a tool-calling system with a high success rate.
 Also, it's free and open source (MIT) forever.
 It is made by the community, for the community.